A business letterhead is a pre-printed heading on documents like letters, memos, and notes.

 A custom letterhead is an opportunity to add a bit of color to your business communications.
 You can add color to the border, header, and even key parts of the body text.

 Don’t be afraid to use bold colors.
 Bright, contrasting colors are one of this year’s biggest graphic design trends.
-One way to approach color selection is to pick two complementary colors (colors opposite each other on the color wheel).

 For example, this business letterhead template uses yellow and two shades of blue to create a vibrant color scheme: